The SOFIA E/PO program is subcontracted

 Backman’s latest discovery was made using NASA’s Spitzer Space Telescope.
 Along with his research colleagues, he determined that the Epsilon Eridani system, the solar system nearest our own, has two asteroid belts, one of which is in the same location as the one in our solar system.
 The second, denser belt, most likely also populated by asteroids, lies between the first belt and an outer disk of comets, in a position equivalent to where the planet Uranus orbits in our system.
 The presence of the asteroid belts implies additional planets in the Epsilon Eridani system.

-Kassandra Bell is the Education and Public Outreach Administrative Assistant.
+Kassandra Bell is the Education and Public Outreach Social Media Specialist.
 She holds a Bachelor of Science Degree in Public Relations, with a focus in Communication Studies, from San Jose State University.
 She assists with many aspects of SOFIA’s EPO program, including the Airborne Astronomy Ambassadors program, social media, and events.

 Mike Bennett was half of the SOFIA EPO team (with Edna Devore) from its inception in 1996, and was the Executive Director for the Astronomical Society of the Pacific in San Francisco until his retirement in 2007.
 Mike has been an astronomy teacher and a planetarium director in many corners of the US and remains active in informal science education.